|Property||1 Bedroom||1 Bedroom + Den||2 Bedroom||3 Bedroom||Specials|

 Living in Carteret, NJ

 Carteret has 5 public schools, including 3 elementary schools, 1 middle school, and 1 high school, and 4 private schools, including a subsidized school with facilities for K-12 children with special needs.

 An active community, Carteret is home to scenic Carteret Pond and 10 parks, including a waterfront park overlooking the Arthur Kill.
-Park amenities range from mini-golf and rock climbing facilities to fishing piers and basketball courts.
+Park amenities range from mini-golf and rock-climbing facilities to fishing piers and basketball courts.
 In addition, Carteret, NJ is actively working towards completion of its new Health and Wellness Center, slated to be both a hub of physical wellness and a step towards green living and construction–complete with renewable energy infrastructure and water efficiency measures.
-For more information about events, activities, and places of interest in Carteret, NJ CLICK HERE!
+Check out more things to do in Carteret here!